BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 PrepBuild is a commandline tool for handling the version information for Delphi projects when compiling using the dcc32.exe commandline compiler.
-It can also be used as a Pre-Build tool in Delphi 2007.
+It can also be used as a Pre-Build tool in Delphi 2007 and up.

-It can read and update three different kinds of sources for the version information:
+It can read and update four different kinds of sources for the version information:
 * <projectname>.dof files (used up to Delphi 7)
 * <projectname>.bdsproj files (used in BDS 2005 and 2006)
-* <projectname>_version.ini files (uses the same format as .dof)
+* <projectname>.dproj files (used in Delphi 2007, 2009 and 2010)

-It cannot read the .dproj file format of Delphi/Rad Studio 2007, in this case I suggest using an .ini file instead.
+* <projectname>_version.ini files (uses the same format as .dof but has some extensions)

 If you call the programm with the --help or -? option, it will display usage information.

-Example 1:
+Use case 1, Delphi 7:

 Let's assume you are using Delphi 7, so you probably store the version in the <projectname>.dof file and let the IDE autoincrement the build number.
 Now, for release builds you don't want to use the IDE because you want to make sure that the process is 100% repeatable without relying on a particular IDE setup.
-So you use the commandline compiler dcc32.exe rather than the IDE which is called from a script called build.cmd:
+So instead of the IDE you use the commandline compiler dcc32.exe which is called from a script called build.cmd:

 -------------